-Under $H_0$ , $X^2$ also has a $\chi^2$ distribution with (r-1)(c-1) degrees of freedom.
+Under H_0 , X^2 also has a χ^2 distribution with (r-1)(c-1) degrees of freedom.

-20.2.1 Sample calculation
+20.2.1 Test of independence - sample calculation

 We illustrate these tests of independence using the Table 20.2 data, for which the expected frequencies have already been calculated.
 For the likelihood ratio test, we have